 As part of MGH Equity and Community Health 10-point Structural Equity Plan, the goal of Initiative 4 is to improve access to care and identify and eliminate disparities in health care delivery.
 The MGH Equity Innovation Grant Program provides a funding mechanism for interventions that address racial and ethnic disparities in health care.
-This program is designed to attract applicants to develop, test, and implement innovative solutions to improve quality and address gaps in care for our diverse population.
+This program is designed to attract applicants from within MGH to develop, test, and implement innovative solutions to improve quality and address gaps in care for our diverse population.

 We invite employees across MGH with dedication and passion for improving diversity, equity, and inclusion to apply.
 Funded projects will be developed and administered as small pilots of change to identify interventions that are successful and sustainable.

 Microgrants of up to $3,000 are awarded to MGH employees committed to the design and implementation of quality improvement projects based on a defined area of need.

 Funds do not include effort for time, but rather expenses related to quality improvement or research projects.

 Funds may faciliate interviewing processes with project participants

 All MGH employees are eligible to apply for funding.
 Grant funding is available for MGH employees only.

 Applicants must propose a quality improvement or research project that is focused on health disparities, diversity, equity, and/or inclusion.

 APPLICATION PROCESS & TIMELINE